Shantylly/Math-algorithm/README.md

 # Mathematical algorithm
-### Different epitech subject asking for mathematical algorithms and wrotten in python
+### Different epitech subject asking for mathematical algorithms and written in python

 When cloning the repository please use ./\[name] to use any algorithm.
-How each algorithm operate is detailed in every folder.
+How each algorithm operates is detailed in each folder.

 - First Epitech Year
     - 101pong